yegor256/blog/_drafts/_refactoring.md

 The code gets cleaner when you remove NULLs, but it's not so easy to do.
 Sometimes it's even impossible.
-That's why we still have those 58 cases of NULL in Takes.
-We simply can't remove them, because they are coming from JDK.
+That's why we still have those 58 cases of `null` in Takes.
+We simply can't remove them, because they are coming from the JDK.

 ## Make Objects Immutable